dbetteridge/dbetteridge.github.io/content/blog/a-lost-cors/index.md

 I'm told the best way to find out the answer to a question is post the wrong one online, So I hope that if there is a way around these issues someone reads this and can tell me.

+## Solutions

+Could we have some kind of CORS bypass that is only accessible to installed PWA's ?
+I'll leave it up to someone with more experience in the browser security model to tell me why that won't work the way I think.

 ## Further Reading

 [Paul's great prior article - 2015](https://aerotwist.com/blog/cors-for-concern/)